-- 1. Mace spray - 2.
+- 1. Any knife, regardless of blade length - 2.
 Items customarily used, or which can be used, to inflict injury upon another person or property.

 Any student who possesses a weapon prohibited by law at school or on school property, including but not limited to the school playground or the school parking lot, brought a weapon on a school bus or brought a weapon to a school activity whether on or off of the school property, and violates this policy will be suspended from school for not less than one calendar year or permanently expelled.
-The suspension or expulsion may be modified on a case-by-case basis upon recommendation by the Superintendent to the Board.
+The suspension or expulsion may be modified on a case-by-case basis by the Superintendent.
 Students with disabilities who violate this policy will be reviewed under the provisions of the Individuals with Disabilities Act (IDEA) and/or Section 504 of the Rehabilitation Act.